Skip to main content

 Garden Extravaganza – Saturday, June 14, 2025

-This event is coordinated in partnership with the Rutherford County Extension, Master Gardeners, and MTSU Stormwater to offer garden tours and speaker programs showcasing gardening tips for citizens throughout the day.
-Be sure to attend!
+The event was coordinated in partnership with the Rutherford County Extension, Master Gardeners, and MTSU Stormwater to offer garden tours and speaker programs showcasing gardening tips for citizens throughout the day.

 Boat Day – June 21, 2025